-The reason we’re doing this is simple; Corruption, Crimson, and Hallow cannot spread more than three blocks.
-So, by creating a three-block wide gap between biomes and areas of interest, you’re limiting the movement of these biomes to those segments or sectors.
+We’re doing this because corruption, Crimson, and Hallow cannot spread more than three blocks.
+So, by creating a three-block-wide gap between biomes and areas of interest, you’re limiting the movement of these biomes to those segments or sectors.

 You want to dig down on both sides of your base until you’re comfortably deep enough.
 These vertical tunnels need to be at least three blocks wide.
-However, Four or Six blocks wide gives you a bit of breathing room if you miss a block or two.
+However, Four or Six blocks wide gives you some breathing room if you miss a block or two.